-Working with architects Feilden Clegg Bradley Studios and lighting designers Studio ZNA, the Raphael Court has been reconceived to reveal the Cartoons' extraordinary details and vibrant palette.
-Acoustic panelling helps to create a more comfortable environment, and bespoke furniture provides opportunities to sit and enjoy the works and the gallery at leisure.
-State-of-the-art LED lighting has been used to celebrate the extraordinary detail and vitality of the works.
+Working with architects Feilden Clegg Bradley Studios and lighting designers Studio ZNA, The Raphael Court has been reconceived to celebrate the Cartoons, focussing on their extraordinary details and vibrant palette.
+State-of-the-art LED lighting reveals the texture and vitality of the works, whilst acoustic panelling creates a more comfortable environment.
+Bespoke furniture provides opportunities to sit and enjoy the works and the gallery at leisure.